-Doctor Cleveland blogs about politics, education, literature, and the arts.
+Doctor Cleveland is a transparent pseudonym for Shakespeare scholar Jim Marino, who blogs about politics, education, literature, and the arts.
 His personal obsessions include live theater, Red Sox baseball, and powerful black coffee.
-He teaches college under another name, somewhere along America's glorious North Coast.
+He teaches college, somewhere along America's glorious North Coast.
 He has also been known to write about Shakespeare and early modern theater.

 While he blogs about the general academic life, he does not discuss his current institution, its students, or its employees on the blog.
 Nor does he use any university resources to blog.
-Any public statement he chooses to make about his employer will be made under his legal name.
+Opinions expressed on the blog are not those of his employer, and do not reflect the content of his classes.

 Ramona used to write nice feature pieces for newspapers and magazines, along with columns that, yes, got testy once in a while (Ronald Reagan was president.
 What could she do?) but were basically and overall nice.